arvas123/lqr-cartpole/README.md

 # lqr-cartpole
 An implementation of a Linear Quadratic Regulator for solving the cartpole problem.
 The cartpole simulation was done using the Open AI gym.
+The simulation is in cartpole.py.